klauss1977/pong_game/README.md

-# pong_game
-Day 22 Angela Yu Python course
+# pong_game - project for day 22 of Angela Yu's 100 days of code Python course